 (25%); 4 bed or larger houses = 1 (5%).

-Of these, 23 (60%) should be affordable housing (i.e. 23 of the 26 1-3 bed houses) that are targeted to the age groups described above.
+Of these, at least 35% (or such higher figure as is fixed in local policy) shall be

+affordable housing as defined in local and national policy.

 Of the 20 houses approved on Site A, 7 fall into the affordable smaller homes category.
 At the moment, 20 houses is sufficient growth for the village given the present issues around lack of public transportation to/from the village.